xfated/BBM-ekaWay_SCDFXIBM/README.md

 &nbsp;

 # Solution Implementation
-_As our desired spans a rather large scale, we have developed a small prototype to illustrate what our ideal solution aims to achieve_
+_As our desired spans a rather large scale, we have developed a small prototype to illustrate what our ideal solution aims to achieve_ that is detailed [here](/solution)